greggman/HappyFunTimes/README.md

     I've only run this on OSX so far.
 I suspect it works on both.

 *   Why not WebRTC?

+    WebRTC would possibly allow the phones to talk directly the game rather than through the relayserver.
+The relayserver would need to setup a rendevous between the 2 machines but after that the conncetion should be peer to peer....
+Or so I'm lead to believe.

     Feel free to submit a pull request ;-)